szenadam/scorm-api-wrapper/README.md

 ### v1.1.0

-- Rename functions to be more readable
+- Rename functions to be more readable.
-- Fix log messages to reflect the new code
+- Fix log messages to reflect the new code.
-- Fix Karma reporter to show test results
+- Fix Karma reporter to show test results.
-- Type check test builds with base tsconfig
+- Type check test builds with base tsconfig.
 - Modify functions to have only one return type to allow strict null check.

 ### v1.0.0